elves/elvish/README.md

         clean = goimports
         smudge = cat

-`.gitattributes` in this repository refers to this filter.
-Read more about Git attributes and filters [here](https://www.kernel.org/pub/software/scm/git/docs/gitattributes.html).
+Git will then always run `goimports` for you before comitting, since `.gitattributes` in this repository refers to this filter.
+More about Git attributes and filters [here](https://www.kernel.org/pub/software/scm/git/docs/gitattributes.html).

 ### Licensing

 By contributing, you agree to license your code under the same license as existing source code of Elvish.
-See the [License](#license) section.
+See the LICENSE file.